 One area in contemporary moral philosophy that is generally regarded as an Aristotelian revival, and so chocked full of Aristotelians, is virtue ethics.
-Upon closer inspection, such a reputation is undeserved.5 Though there are a number of things written about contemporary virtue ethics that lead one to think it to be a revival of Aristotle's ethics, a reading of the texts that constitute the movement make it clear that, whether considered on the level of the movement itself or with respect to some of its more Aristotelian leaning authors, it is not.6 Rather, it is in large part another instance of what Anscombe characterizes as 'modern moral philosophy,' and what MacIntyre calls Morality.
-These claims about contemporary virtue ethics may seem surprising given some narratives regarding the movement, and one would need to interpret with care the works of leaders in that movement to justify them.
-That interpretative and argumentative work can be found in the first half of my Before Virtue: Assessing Contemporary Virtue Ethics.
-The focus for this short piece
+Upon closer inspection, such a reputation is undeserved.5 Though there are a number of things written about contemporary virtue ethics that lead one to think it to be a revival of Aristotle's ethics, a reading of the texts that constitute the movement make it clear that, whether considered on the level of the movement itself or with respect to some of its more Aristotelian leaning authors, it is not.6 Rather, it is in large part another instance of what Anscombe characterizes as 'modern moral

 5 Rosalind Hursthouse is arguably the most prominent of the contemporary mainstream virtue ethicists.
-Here is how she describes the Aristotelianism of her approach: 'The particular version of virtue ethics I detail and discuss in this book is of a more general kind known as "neo-Aristotelian".'
+Here is how she describes the Aristotelianism of her approach: 'The particular version of virtue ethics I detail and discuss in this book is of a more general kind known as "neo-Aristotelian."
 The general kind is "neo" for at least the reason I noted above, that its proponents allow themselves to regard Aristotle as just plain wrong on slaves and women, and also because we do not restrict ourselves to Aristotle's list of virtues.
 (Charity or benevolence, for example, is not an Aristotelian virtue, but all virtue ethicists assume it is on the list now.)
-It is 'Aristotelian' in so far as it aims to stick pretty close to his ethical writings wherever else it can', Rosalind Hursthouse, On Virtue Ethics (Oxford: Oxford University Press, 1999), 8.
+It is 'Aristotelian' in so far as it aims to stick pretty close to his ethical writings wherever else it can'.
+(Rosalind Hursthouse, On Virtue Ethics (Oxford University Press, 1999), 8).
 An Aristotelian interpretation of Hursthouse's book reveals it to be a more significant departure from Aristotle's ethical writings than the quotation above suggests.

-6 See Sarah Conly, 'Flourishing and the Failure of the Ethics of Virtue', Midwest Studies in Philosophy 13 (1998), 83-96; Martha Nussbaum, 'Virtue Ethics: A Misleading Category?'
-Journal of Ethics 3 (1999), 163-201; and David Solomon, 'Virtue Ethics: Radical or Routine?' in Intellectual Virtue: Perspectives from Ethics and Epistemology, eds.
-Michael Depaul and Linda Zagzebski (Oxford: Clarendon Press, 2003), 57-80.
+6 See Sarah Conly, 'Flourishing and the Failure of the Ethics of Virtue', Midwest Studies in Philosophy 13 (1998): 83-96; Martha Nussbaum, 'Virtue Ethics: A Misleading Category?'
+Journal of Ethics 3 (1999): 163-201; and David Solomon, 'Virtue Ethics: Radical or Routine?' in Intellectual Virtue: Perspectives from Ethics and Epistemology, edited by Michael Depaul and Linda Zagzebski (Oxford: Clarendon Press, 2003): 57-80.